mjohnson518/supernova-web/docs/nova-docs/overview/introduction.md

 ### Overview

-This section outlines the technical specifications and implementation plan for adding Lightning Network capabilities to the SuperNova blockchain.
-The Lightning Network implementation will enable off-chain transactions, enhance scalability, and improve transaction privacy while maintaining SuperNova's focus on quantum resistance and environmental sustainability.
+This section outlines the technical specifications and implementation plan for adding Lightning Network capabilities to the Supernova blockchain.
+The Lightning Network implementation will enable off-chain transactions, enhance scalability, and improve transaction privacy while maintaining Supernova's focus on quantum resistance and environmental sustainability.

 ### 1. Core Architecture

 #### 1.1.
 Payment Channel Framework

-**Objective:** Implement a secure and quantum-resistant payment channel framework for SuperNova blockchain.
+**Objective:** Implement a secure and quantum-resistant payment channel framework for Supernova blockchain.

 **Technical Specification:**
 - **Core Payment Channel Protocol:**